 Lighting up the library for St. George's Day

-On the evening of Friday 23 April the exterior facade of the Library of Birmingham will be lit up Red and White to mark St. George's Day.
+On the evening of Saturday 23 April the exterior facade of the Library of Birmingham will be lit up red and white to mark St. George's Day.

-St George's Day, the patron saint day of England, falls each year on 23 April, the anniversary of St George's death.
+St George's Day falls each year on 23 April, the anniversary of St George's death.
+St. George is the patron saint day of England.

 Despite being adopted as the patron saint of England, St George wasn't actually English, and most likely never stepped foot in the country.
 Born around AD 280, in what is now known as Cappadocia, Turkey, St George was a Christian martyr and became a soldier in the Roman army, later progressing to the role of a personal guard for the Emperor Diocletian.
 The emperor was one of the leaders of the Great Persecution of Christians, where churches were destroyed, scriptures were burnt and followers of the religion were prohibited from joining the army and assembling for worship.
 But his personal guard, St George, protested against the persecution and remained dedicated to his Christian faith, consequently facing imprisonment and torture.
 He was later beheaded in Palestine on April 23, AD 303.
 His head was taken to, and stored, in the church dedicated to him in Rome, and the rest of his body was buried in Lod, Israel.

 His strength, courage and loyalty to his faith soon spread around Europe, and it even inspired his wife, who apparently became Christian, and also faced execution.